akibahmed229/nixos/README.md

 # 2. File Structure

 <details>
-  <summary>File Structure</summary>

-Structurally, this flake is designed to interpret as much information as possible from the directories it manages.
+  <summary>Structurally, this flake is designed to interpret as much information as possible from the directories it manages.
 Rather than have a "master list" of configurations to manage, adding files to the hosts/, modules/, overlays/, & pkgs/ folders will cause them to be automatically detected and configured on flake rebuild.
 This is achieved by programmatically determining the objects that need to be evaluated and generated.
-The downside of this, of course, is that there's not one "master list" to reference;
+The downside of this, of course, is that there's not one "master list" to reference;</summary>

 - **Flake.nix** : Main flake file for defining the system configuration